 More than 26% of the portfolio is held in asset-backed commercial papers, and 18% in financial company commercial papers.
 There are also holdings in bank certificates of deposits, tender option bonds, and variable rate demand notes.
 Looking at its corporate-based short-term debt – these are issued by major players in the investment banking space.

 This includes JPMorgan Chase, Credit Suisse Group, Mizuho Financial Group, and Societe Generale.
-On top of being well-diversified, this money market fund has generated somewhat attractive returns.
 For example, since its inception, this stands at 2.60% per year.
 Over the past three years, the fund has averaged 1.50% annually.

 There is a fairly even split between bonds and cash at 53% and 47% respectively.
 Regarding the former, some of the largest debt issuers include Societe Generale (5.36%), Nestle Holdings (5.26%), Volkswagen Financial Services (5.00%), and the European Investment Bank (4.85%).
 As you likely know, these are highly stable institutions with a rock-solid balance.

 Looking at the returns of this UK money market fund – average annual returns over a 10-year period stand at just over 0.42%.
 This translates into 10-year growth of 4.32% – which doesn’t get anywhere close to UK inflation levels.
 As such, this MMF is only suitable for short-term hedging and wealth protection strategies.

 If you are looking for an MMF that invests exclusively in UK government bonds – it might be worth considering the iShares Core U.K. Gilts UCITS.
 Technically, this iShares fund is actually an ETF.
 However, it carries all of the same characteristics as a conventional money market fund.